 12.7 Medical Staff Communication in Governance.
 In addition to the Joint Conference Committee (see Section 12.3), there are several mechanisms to assure communication between the medical staff and those levels of governance involved in policy decisions affecting patient care services at the Medical Center.
-These include, but are not necessarily limited to, the following: 1) medical staff representation on the Board and key Board committees; 2) administrative representation on the Executive Committee of the Medical Staff; 3) administrative representation at Medical Staff department and committee meetings; 4) formal and informal meetings between leadership members of the Board, Administration, and the Medical Staff (e.g., newsletters, memos, reports).
+These include, but are not necessarily limited to, the following: 1) medical staff representation on the Board and key Board committees; 2) administrative representation on the Executive Committee of the Medical Staff; 3) administrative representation at Medical Staff department and committee meetings; 4) formal and informal meetings between leadership members of the Board, Administration and Medical Staff; and 5) written communication between the Board, Administration, and the Medical Staff (e.g., newsletters, memos, reports).